-The German word Blech roughly translates to bare metal.
-Blech programs can run directly on the Blech on pretty much any embedded device.
+The name Blech ironically describes embedded hardware.
+It expresses that Blech programs can run directly on the Blech of pretty much any embedded device.

 Read our introductory blog post to learn more on the purpose of Blech .